open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each meeting:

-1. Publish the meeting invite.
-[Add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'consultationMeetingInvitation'.
+1. Publish the meeting invite: [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'consultationMeetingInvitation'.

-2. Publish the meeting details.
-Add a `Meeting` object to the `.social.consultationMeetings` array and set:
+2. Publish the meeting details: add a `Meeting` object to the `.social.consultationMeetings` array and set its:

 - `.id` incrementally
 - `.date` to the date of the meeting
 - `.address` to the address of the meeting
 - `.numberOfparticipants` to the number of people that participated in the meeting

-3. Publish the meeting minutes.
-[Add a project document](../common.md#add-a-project-document), set its `.documentType` to 'minutes.consultationMeeting'.
+3. Publish the meeting minutes: [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'minutes.consultationMeeting'.
 ```json
 {
   "social": {